Kaori Muraji

 Kaori Muraji (村治佳織, Muraji Kaori) is a Japanese classical guitarist.
 She is the first Japanese artist to have signed an exclusive international contract with Decca Music Group.

 Biography

 Muraji learned to play the guitar from the age of 3 on.
 First she was taught by her father and from the age of ten by the guitarist Shinichi Fukuda.
 In the early 1990s she won several guitar competition in Japan and in 1993 gave her debut recital in the Tsuda Hall.
-In the same year she published with Espressivo her first album and in the following she had her Orchestra debut with the Japan Philharmonic Orchestra.
+In the same year she published with Espressivo, her first album, with her Orchestra debut happening in the following year with the Japan Philharmonic Orchestra.

-In 1997 she moved to Europe to study under Alberto Ponce at the Ecole Normale de Musique in Paris.
-After her graduation 1999 she moved back to Japan.
+In 1997, she moved to Europe to study under Alberto Ponce at the Ecole Normale de Musique in Paris.
+After her graduation in 1999, she moved back to Japan.